 The Governing Board at Horsenden Primary School is organised into the following structure:

-(i) A full Governing Board - Lynne Plummer is the Chair of the Governing Board and Sumaira Raza is the Vice Chair
+(i) A full Governing Board - Lynne Plummer is the Chair of the Governing Board and Simon Regis is the Vice Chair.

 Governors will endeavour to enhance our pupils’ personal development, by working together with staff, parents and the local community to support the school’s vision that places learning at the heart of everything it does.